Viola braguesa

-Viola braguesa is a stringed instrument from Braga, north-western Portugal.
+Viola braguesa is a stringed instrument from Braga in northwestern Portugal.
 It has 10 strings in 5 courses.
 The strings are made of steel.
 It is tuned C4/C3–G4/G3–A4/A3–D4/D4–G4/G4.
 The scale length is about 500 mm.

 Requinta

 Many Portuguese violas, such as the Viola braguesa, have smaller requinto versions also, called 'requinta'.
 The viola braguesa requinta is tuned: A4/A3–C5/C4–F5/F4–C♯5/C♯5–E5/E5.
 This tuning is a fifth above the standard Viola braguesa.